HJpierzchala/GSWPicker/README.md

-## Version
-**Release v1.0.1 – April 13, 2025**

-This software was tested and verified on the following system:

-- **Operating Systems**: Windows 11 Home, Version 10.0.22631

----

 ## Description

 **GSW Picker** is an open-source Python-based tool for analyzing high-rate (≥1 Hz) GNSS velocity data to extract S-wave arrival times and ground shaking parameters (amplitude and duration).